Long Beach MAF Sensor Repair

 You may have heard of a “MAF sensor” before, but do you know what it is?
-No, it’s not a small calculator in your engine that will let you do quick maths while you drive – it’s actually an important component for your engine to run properly.
+No, it’s not a small calculator in your engine that will let you do quick math while you drive – it’s actually an important component for your engine to run properly.

 The mass airflow sensor is a round tunnel made of plastic with a sensor attached inside.
 All vehicles take air from the outside and pass it into the engine through the air filter.
 The mass airflow sensor is responsible for measuring the quantity of air entering the engine.
 For an engine to perform properly, it needs a specific ratio of air-fuel mixture.
 The computer in the car reads the amount of air coming into the engine from the mass airflow sensor, and then calculates the correct amount of fuel needed for proper engine performance.
 If the sensor goes bad, the engine will not know the right amount of fuel to add, causing problems such as poor gas mileage, lack of power, and more.